l-palermo/CV/README.md

 * Wide use of BIM ( Building Information Modelling ) from early stages to construction.
 * Active communication with clients, project manager, consultants and specialist designer to achieve high-quality design’s objectives.
 * Reseach and selection of high quality products to meet company design standard, building regulations and client expectations.
-* Onboard junior team members to company's standards and procedures, helping them in approaching new softwares and manage time effectively.
+* Onboard junior architects, helping them to approaching new softwares and to understand company's standards and procedures.

 **Southstudio Architects** (October 2015 - March 2016)
 *Architect Assistant*